 The Great Synagogue and Jewish Museum

-Situated within Erzsébet Town, the charming old Jewish quarter and former ghetto, the Great or Central Synagogue is the largest in Europe and the second largest in the world, able to seat 3,000 people.
-Completed in 1859 the style is typically Byzantine-Moorish, with exquisitely patterned brickwork in the red, blue and yellow colours of the city's coat of arms.
-Gilded domed towers, archways and beautiful window designs are just some of the features that make this one of Budapest's landmarks.
-The splendid interior glitters with lights, gilded arches and balconies line the walls, the ceiling is covered in Stars of David, and the floor is tiled in decorative stars.
-On Jewish festivals it is packed with Jews from all over Hungary who come to celebrate within its splendour.
-Next door is the Jewish Museum containing relics from the Hungarian Jewish Community, including religious objects from festivals, and the Holocaust Memorial Room.
-In the courtyard is the Holocaust Memorial in the shape of a weeping willow tree, each metal leaf engraved with the names of Nazi victims.
+Situated within the charming old Jewish Quarter of Pest, the Great Synagogue is one of the largest in the world.
+Its style is Byzantine-Moorish, with patterned brickwork in the red, blue and yellow colours of the city's coat of arms.
+Gilded domed towers, splendid archways and beautiful windows make this one of Budapest's finest landmarks.
+The splendid interior glitters with lights and gilded arches while balconies line the walls, while the ceiling is covered in Stars of David and the floor is tiled in decorative stars.
+On Jewish festivals, it's packed with Jews from all over Hungary who come to celebrate within its splendour.
+Next door is the Jewish Museum, containing a Holocaust Memorial Room and relics from the Hungarian Jewish Community.
+In the courtyard is the Holocaust Memorial in the shape of a weeping willow tree, each metal leaf engraved with the names of those who have passed away.